-The mental health of military service men and women returning from conflict is a hidden phenomenon which is not addressed by a medical professional until it’s too late.
+The mental health of military servicemen and women returning from conflict is a hidden phenomenon that is not addressed by a medical professional until it’s too late.
 And one of the main reasons is that the Ministry of Defence and NHS do not always work together.
 This is a public health issue in the UK.
-In the US, Veterans Affairs and affiliate healthcare providers face a range of issues related to sharing of medical records, patient privacy and diagnosing symptoms related to mental health issues.
+In the US, Veterans Affairs and affiliate healthcare providers face a range of issues related to sharing of medical records, patient privacy, and diagnosing symptoms related to mental health issues.

 Mandy Sanghera, who is an international human rights activist, has often spoken out about mental health.
-She said: ‘How can we fail veterans who have fought for Queen and country.
+She said: ‘How can we fail veterans who have fought for Queen and country?
 We need to support people back into civilian life.
-We need to remove the stigma around mental health – 1 in 4 are affected.
+We need to remove the stigma around mental health – one in four are affected.
 We need to recognise the signs before it’s too late.
 We have a moral responsibility to support veterans globally.’

 As a veteran who has faced these challenges firsthand, I’ve experienced the negative repercussions of not being aware of the available services.
-This lack of awareness and thoughts that the country, family and society don’t care caused me to withdraw and isolate from everyone.
-Eventually, it led me to losing my family, home, career, health and becoming another statistic as a forgotten veteran.
+This lack of awareness and thoughts that the country, family, and society don’t care, caused me to withdraw and isolate myself from everyone.
+Eventually, it led me to lose my family, home, career, health and becoming another statistic as a forgotten veteran.

 If we focused on prevention, we could help veterans before it’s too late.
 This approach would be more cost-effective by reintegrating veterans into becoming productive members of society rather than ending up in the criminal justice system.

 We need to address some of the social issues which are failing veterans.
 Financial and career concerns are causing veterans anxiety and stress.
 Also, some are worried about staying in shape.
-If we want to support veterans then we need a joined up approach of services.
+If we want to support veterans then we need a joined-up approach to services.